jianyanglab/MeLoDe/docs/index.md

 -ODir is by default as: /path/to/MeLoDe-Main/Saved_model/ZMWmeth_Subreads_model/Open-ZMW

-"Subread.SingleMol_5mCpG.txt.gz" will be generated, in which CpG sites captured by each molecule are predicted, using subreads as source data.
+"**Subread.SingleMol.pre.txt**" will be generated, in which CpG sites captured by each molecule are predicted, using subreads as source data.

 These molecule-level output files are tab-delimited in the following format: